Triple-negative breast cancer is a type of breast cancer that tests negative for the receptors that are commonly found in breast cancer.

 Diagnosing triple-negative breast cancer

-Breast cancer is diagnosed by a combination of imaging tests (mammography or ultrasound) and biopsy.
+Breast cancer is diagnosed by a combination of imaging tests (mammography or ultrasound or MRI) and biopsy.

 Read Breast Cancer: Risk Factors, Classification, Diagnosis, and Treatment to know more about investigations for diagnosing breast cancer.

 Read more about MRI in Breast Cancer- Indications and Procedure